wso2/docs-apk/en/docs/administration/organizations.md

 Follow the instructions below to create a new organization.

-Let's create an organization using the sample CR that is available in APK.
+Let's create an organization using the sample Custom Resource (CR) that is available in APK.

 1. Define the CR for your organization in a YAML file.